BrigDan/UXblog/_posts/2019-04-10-user-research.md

 ## Target Audience

 To begin creating a user persona I firstly have to understand what kind of user my application is targeting.
-Because my application indents on aiding people with sleep issues my demographics are very broad.
+Because my application intends on aiding people with sleep issues my demographics are very broad.

 ## Quantitative research
 In order to break down my demographics, I will focus potential users based on certain reasons backed by academic studies and statistics relating to variables that will affect the usage of my application: